Menu

 Nurturing and inspiring happy, healthy, confident, life-long learners

-At Inglehurst Infant School we pride ourselves on creating a welcoming, caring and safe environment in which each person feels valued and respected.
-We teach a broad and balanced curriculum, building the necessary skills and knowledge needed for pupils to achieve high standards, as well as develop a life-long love of learning.
+At Inglehurst Infant School, we pride ourselves on creating a welcoming, caring, and safe environment where every individual feels valued and respected.
+We teach a broad and balanced curriculum, building the essential skills and knowledge needed for pupils to achieve high standards and foster a lifelong love of learning.

-It is our priority to learn about the children as individuals, finding out what motivates and inspires them as well as their unique learning needs.
-We create a stimulating environment and provide rich learning activities that encourage children’s curiosity and an eagerness to learn.
-We aim to raise aspirations and encourage the belief that with ambition, hard work and resilience they have the potential to achieve great things.
-We want all pupils to become confident, healthy and caring individuals who value and respect the differences that make themselves and others unique.
+Our priority is to understand each child as an individual, discovering what motivates and inspires them, as well as their unique learning needs.
+We create a stimulating environment and provide rich learning activities that encourage children's curiosity and eagerness to learn.
+We aim to raise aspirations and instill the belief that with kindness, honesty, determination, and resilience, they can achieve great things.
+We want all pupils to become confident, healthy, and caring individuals who value and respect the differences that make themselves and others unique.

-It is important to us to build good relationships with families as it is our belief that when parents, carers and school staff work well together everyone benefits.
-By sharing unique insights and different perspectives we all gain a more complete understanding of each child’s abilities, strengths and challenges.
-We also know that a child’s chances of success in school are greatly improved when parents and carers know how to support their child’s learning at home and when children can see that they have a whole team of adults working together to support them.
+It is important to us to build strong relationships with families, as we believe that when parents, carers, and school staff work together, everyone benefits.
+By sharing unique insights and different perspectives, we all gain a more complete understanding of each child's abilities, strengths, and challenges.
+We know that a child's chances of success in school are greatly improved when parents and carers understand how to support their child's learning at home and when children see that they have a whole team of adults working together to support them

-Inglehurst Infant School is an inclusive school and we value the unique contributions that all children have to bring to the classroom.
-We believe that diverse groups of children working side by side will benefit all.
-We aim to break down barriers to learning by understanding the needs of our children and their families and putting in place support, where needed, for them to thrive.
-All class teachers are responsible for providing a curriculum that is suitable for all pupils in the class, including those with Special Educational Needs or Disabilities (SEND) with support from the SENDCo.
+Inglehurst Infant School is an inclusive school, and we value the unique contributions that all children bring to the classroom.
+We believe that diverse groups of children working side by side benefit everyone.
+We aim to break down barriers to learning by understanding the needs of our children and their families and providing the necessary support for them to thrive.
+All class teachers are responsible for delivering a curriculum that is suitable for all pupils, including those with Special Educational Needs or Disabilities (SEND), with support from the SENDCo.
 We have high expectations for all pupils and are committed to ensuring our curriculum complies with the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014.
-Additional information on this can be found in our Special Educational Needs Information Report and Equality Policy.
+Additional information can be found in our Special Educational Needs Information Report and Equality Policy.

-As an infant school we believe that we have a duty to get the basics right and to lay firm foundations academically, socially and emotionally because we know that these positive early experiences will support future successes.
-Spoken language, vocabulary development, phonics, reading, writing and maths are taught daily so that children acquire the skills that will increase their opportunities to access the wider curriculum and to learn independently.
-We also provide frequent opportunities for children to develop social skills and the emotional capabilities to enable them to understand their feelings and to solve problems.
+As an infant school, we believe that we have a duty to get the basics right and lay firm foundations academically, socially, and emotionally because we know that these positive early experiences support future successes.
+Spoken language, vocabulary development, phonics, reading, writing, and maths are taught daily so that children acquire the skills needed to access the wider curriculum and learn independently.
+We also provide frequent opportunities for children to develop social skills and the emotional capabilities to understand their feelings and solve problems.

-We have developed a creative topic based curriculum as we know from experience that children learn best when they are immersed in topics that interest them.
-The different subject areas are interwoven throughout the topics, taught in a logical progression, systematically and explicitly enough for all pupils to acquire the intended knowledge and skills.
-Visitors to school and educational visits are planned in to topics to further enhance learning experiences as well as to inspire pupils and raise aspirations.
+We have developed a creative, topic-based curriculum because we know from experience that children learn best when they are immersed in topics that interest them.
+The different subject areas are interwoven throughout the topics, taught in a logical progression, systematically, and explicitly, to ensure that all pupils acquire the intended knowledge and skills.
+Visitors to school and educational visits are planned into topics to further enhance learning experiences, inspire pupils, and raise aspirations.

 We review our curriculum regularly, reflecting on our practice and the latest educational developments and research.
-We are unwavering in our ambition to ensure that we provide the best possible educational experiences for our pupils so that each one of them can reach their potential and are well prepared for the next stage in their learning.
+We are unwavering in our ambition to provide the best possible educational experiences for our pupils so that each one of them can reach their potential and be well-prepared for the next stage in their learning.

 EYFS Topics